Add your input to the potential design and development of Madison Street

 Conceptual Drawing #2 keeps the ice house at its current location, but expands it onto what is now a parking lot.
 Other residential and commercial infill is expected in this concept, but Water Street would be unable to connect to the brewhouse.

-Conceptual Drawing #3 demolishes the current ice house and moves it south past the Sports Factory.
+Conceptual Drawing #3 demolishes the current ice house and moves it south passed the Sports Factory.
 A new park would go in its place and, like Concept Drawing #1, Water Street would be extended up to the brewhouse—adding another connection for that asset.

 If you have any input you'd like to give on this project, please contact Scott Capovilla at email@example.com.